 If you don’t have your products on hand to use for product photography, consider ordering samples.
-As a Printful customer, you get 20% off and free shipping to select destinations on sample orders.
+As a Printful customer, you get 20% off on sample orders.
 Learn more about sample orders.

 If you're setting up with the Printful + Amazon integration, the final step is submitting your GTIN exemption to Amazon:

 Above, you can see that we pre-filled the field under Amazon Brand Name with the name Generic.
 Unlike using a custom brand name on Amazon, choosing “Generic” is the easiest way to get GTIN exemption.
 You can also edit this field and use your custom brand name instead.

 When you click Create store, you'll be redirected to this page on Amazon:

 Here you'll have to enter some extra info about your brand: